malramsay64/phd-thesis/03_Dynamics/methods.md

 and can be used to find the characteristic Bragg length $k_\text{bragg}$

 $$ k_\text{bragg} = \frac{\pi}{2 v} $$

+![The static structure factor of the Trimer liquid at a pressure $P=13.50$ and a temperature $T=1.50$.
+This is calculated from an average over 100 configurations. within the trajectory.
+The first peak corresponds to a value of 2.90.
+](../Projects/Dynamics/figures/static_structure_factor.svg){width=81% #fig:static_structure_factor}

 ### Structural Relaxation